 From 2009 to 2012, I served as president and vice president of Washington State Astrological Association.
 WSAA is located in Seattle, Washington, and is the oldest independent astrology organization in the United States.

-Currently I offer consultations and mentoring, and occasionally write and teach through my website and online.
+Currently I offer consultations and mentoring, and on occasion I may write and teach through my website and online.
 I've had the honor to speak at a few conferences in the United States and abroad, including the United Astrology Conference (UAC) in New Orleans in 2012, and in Cape Town, South Africa, for Astrology Restored in 2016.

 I hold a Bachelor of Liberal Arts degree from The Evergreen State College with an emphasis in Transpersonal and Depth Psychologies and Expressive Arts.
 My senior thesis, Investigating the Vessel, was a synthesis of work with concentrations in trauma and recovery, Jungian and post-Jungian studies, sculpture, dance, dream analysis, and a movement meditation and inquiry practice called Authentic Movement.